Rates for Licensed Counselors and Master Level Counselors

 Pre-Licensed Counseling Professionals: $150

-Individual Counseling Session (In person & Telehealth) with Master Level Counselor: Fee $90:
+Individual Counseling Session (In person & Telehealth) with Master Level Counselor INTERN: Fee $90:

 This service includes a 45-minute counseling session.
-This service includes individual sessions for children, adolescents, Parenting Sessions, and Women.
+This service includes individual sessions for children and adolescents, parenting sessions, and adults.

-Family Therapy Session with Masters Level Counselor: Fee: $190
+Family Therapy Session with Masters Level Counselor INTERN Fee: $180

 This service is 90 minutes.
 This is for when there are more than two family members present.